 That’s barely scratching the surface, not to mention that many people take these broad categories and either combine them or narrow them down in some way or another.

 For example, when it comes to my personal collection, the biggest pieces are Oakland A’s autographs from players I loved growing up—Rickey Henderson, Mark McGwire, and Jose Canseco.
-I also love to collect flashy 90s inserts of any team/player.
+The best cards to collect for me are flashy 90s inserts of any team/player.

 Beyond that, though, I also collect – wait for it – non-A’s players who are pictured sitting in the Oakland dugout.
 And while that sounds really obscure, that’s part of the reason I enjoy it.
 I get to combine some of my Oakland fandom with other non-A’s players, and yes, believe it or not, a ton of these cards exist.

 Point being, you can really take your PC in any direction—some only like minor league cards, others like cards with weird backgrounds.
 Some like relics of a certain color, while others only collect cards with a particular serial number.
 See what I mean?

 As much as I loved collecting in my own little bubble, things really got fun and interesting when I was able to join card circles on social media, where people talked cards, showed them off, debated them, and more.
 For me personally, I found Twitter to be a fun space, and now I love to get on TikTok and talk cards myself.